College of Information Studies at Shady Grove

 Computational Linguistics and Information Processing (CLIP)

-Director: Dr. Jordan Boyd-Graber
+Director: Dr. Vanessa Frias-Martinez

-The Computational Linguistics and Information Processing Lab (CLIP) at Maryland creates and evaluates systems that allow computers to effectively and efficiently use human language – together with large-scale information networks – to perform tasks such as search, translation, summarization, and ontological reasoning.
+The Computational Linguistics and Information Processing Lab (CLIP) at Maryland creates and evaluates systems that allow computers to effectively and efficiently use human language – together with large-scale information networks – to perform tasks such as search, translation, summarization and ontological reasoning.
 It is a part of the broader language science initiative at Maryland and of the University of Maryland Institute for Advanced Computer Studies (UMIACS).

 The Human-Computer Interaction Lab (HCIL)

-Director: Dr. Niklas Elmqvist
+Director: Dr. Jessica Vitak

-Associate Director: Dr. Jessica Vitak
+Associate Director: Dr. Joel Chan

 The Human-Computer Interaction Lab (HCIL) transforms the experience people have with new technologies.
 From understanding user needs to developing and evaluating the technologies that support users’ needs, the lab’s faculty, staff, and students have been leading the way in HCI research and teaching for over 30 years.
 It is critical to understand how the needs and dreams of people can be reflected in future technologies.
 To this end, the HCIL develops advanced user interfaces and design methodology.
-The primary activities include collaborative research, publication, and the sponsorship of seminars and brown bag talks, workshops, and an annual symposium.
+The primary activities include collaborative research, publication and the sponsorship of seminars and brown bag talks, workshops and an annual symposium.
 The HCIL, though referred to as a lab, is actually a research center that is jointly administered by the iSchool and UMIACS, and has multiple labs, faculty, and students associated with it.

 Trace Research and Development Center

-Director: Dr. Gregg Vanderheiden
+Director: Dr. Jonathan Lazar

-The Trace Center’s purpose is to apply engineering, computer science, disability studies, public policy, and information science to prevent the barriers to, and capitalize on the opportunities presented by current and emerging information and communication technologies.
+The Trace Center’s purpose is to apply engineering, computer science, disability studies, public policy, and information science to prevent the barriers to, and capitalize on the opportunities presented by, current and emerging information and communication technologies.
 Our vision is of a world that is accessible and usable by people of all ages and all abilities – each experiencing ICT in a way they can understand and use.
-Founded in 1971, Trace has been a pioneer known for high-impact research and development, including access features implemented in computer operating systems, leadership in the development of Web Content Accessibility Guidelines, and many other accessibility standards, and techniques used to increase the accessibility of self-service kiosks in post offices, train stations, and airports.
+Founded in 1971, Trace has been a pioneer known for high-impact research and development, including access features implemented in computer operating systems, leadership in development of Web Content Accessibility Guidelines and many other accessibility standards, and techniques used to increase the accessibility of self-service kiosks in post offices, train stations, and airports.
 Trace is currently a leader in the development and large-scale deployment of a Global Public Inclusive Infrastructure that combines cloud computing, web, and platform services to make online information and services available for people facing accessibility barriers.